History of the Bus Testing Program

-Section 317 of the Surface Transportation and Uniform Relocation Assistance Act (STURAA; Public Law 100-17) of 1987 provided that no funds appropriated or made available under the Urban Mass Transportation Act of 1964, as amended, were to be obligated or expended for the acquisition of a new model bus after September 30, 1989, unless a bus of such model had been tested at a facility to be established in Altoona, Pennsylvania.
+Section 317 of the Surface Transportation and Uniform Relocation Assistance Act (STURAA; Public Law 100-17) of 1987 provided that no funds appropriated or made available under the Urban Mass Transportation Act of 1964, as amended, were to be obligated or expended for the acquisition of a new model bus after September 30, 1989, unless a bus of such model had been tested at a facility to be established in Altoona, Pennsylvania to ensure that the vehicle “will be able to withstand the rigors of transit service.”
 The purpose of the testing was not to set a standard or grade the performance of the buses, but to provide performance information to the transit authorities that could be used in their purchase or lease decisions.

 Industry comments on the NPRM were deliberated and on August 23, 1989, the FTA issued its first Bus Testing program interim final rule (54 FR 35158).
-The interim rule notified industry that compliance with the rule would be implemented in phases starting with the larger buses, specifically buses with a service life of 12 and 10 years, and purpose built 7-year buses.
+The interim rule notified the industry that compliance with the rule would be implemented in phases starting with the larger buses, specifically buses with a service life of 12 and 10 years, and purpose-built 7-year buses.

-The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA; Pubic Law 102-240) amended section 317 of STURRA in three significant ways.
-First, it specifically added alternative fuel buses to those required to be tested.
-Second, it authorized the FTA to pay 80 percent of the costs of bus testing.
-Both of these changes were addressed in the modifications to the final rule discussed below.
+The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA; Public Law 102-240) amended section 317 of STURAA in three significant ways.
+First, it explicitly added alternative fuel buses to those required to be tested.
+Second, it authorized FTA to pay 80 percent of the costs of bus testing.
+Both changes were addressed in the modifications to the final rule discussed below.
 Third, ISTEA added braking performance and emissions to the set of tests to be performed at the Bus Testing facility.